-In 2017, Juniper Networks’ content marketing lead Yash Suresh was on a hunt for a more effective way to boost lead generation and increase event marketing ROI.
+In 2017, Juniper Networks’ content marketing lead Yash Suresh was on the hunt for a more effective way to boost lead generation and increase event marketing ROI.
 Field marketing, which drives a large part of the network company’s APAC marketing strategy, is resource-intensive.
 While past events had resulted in cost-justifiable benefits for the company, there was potential to extract so much more value and leads from each initiative.
 Yash’s team thus embarked on a mission to change the way they approached customers, beginning with their field marketing efforts.

-Like many technology companies, Juniper Networks’ marketers use live events to create brand awareness and to generate leads.
-The American-headquartered company, which sells routers, switches, network security and network technology products, leverages events for product placements and education, as well as to build rapport with prospects and to gather customer feedback.
+Like many technology companies, Juniper Networks’ marketers use live events to create brand awareness and generate leads.
+The American-headquartered company, which sells routers, switches, network security, and network technology products, leverages events for product placements and education, as well as to build rapport with prospects and to gather customer feedback.

 The most common way for brand representatives to capture leads at events is still pen and paper, which creates data entry errors and a long delay before sales can follow up with qualified leads.
-Some of the most significant challenges faced, including outdated workflow, data errors and lost leads, can easily be solved with automation.
+Some of the most significant challenges faced, including outdated workflow, data errors, and lost leads, can easily be solved with automation.

 These were some of the issues with field marketing that Yash wanted to tackle: